AbhayKaushik/AbhayKaushik.github.io/_posts/2019-07-31-automating-image-scraping.markdown

 I used this [blog][python-crontab-blog] to help setup my cron jobs using python-crontab

 After all this, the only problem left was to make sure that my laptop has an internet connection.
-Not entirely independent till now.But hey!
-It's an improvement.
+Not entirely independent till now.

+But it's an improvement.
 Atleast my script will run once a day in the morning (mostly without fail :P)

 (Well the cron job is not working right now, so I will update the blog when I find a fix)